pyeve/cerberus/docs/validation-rules.rst

 dependencies
 ------------
-This rule allows to define either a single field name, a sequence of field names or a :term:`mapping` of field names and a sequence of allowed values as required in the document if the field defined upon is present in the document.
+This rule allows one to define either a single field name, a sequence of field names or a :term:`mapping` of field names and a sequence of allowed values as required in the document if the field defined upon is present in the document.